What are the different methods and impacts of pruning tomato plants?

 Skillful “topping” of fruiting tomato branches and stems at particular heights is a way of controlling growth.
 Because more flowers form than will pollinate and ripen before the end of the season, topping will also ensure that a plant doesn’t put energy into developing tomatoes that will never get a chance to ripen properly.
 Removing the top of the plant is also an excellent way to prevent plants from becoming so top-heavy that they topple in storms or develop kinks in their branches.

-An easy way for gardeners with long seasons to extend the harvest even further and put removed suckers to good use is to cut and root some of the suckers.
+An easy way for gardeners with long seasons to extend the harvest even further and put removed suckers to good use is rooting tomato cuttings.
 Suckers root easily and can be planted in early summer.
 They will yield tomatoes that are clones of those of the plants they were taken from.

 Adapted from Epic Tomatoes, Storey Publishing, 2014.